EpiModel/EpiModel-Gallery/2018-11-Syphilis/README.md

 The **disease progression module** (function = `progress`) will simulate the transitions between different syphilis stages: incubating (newly infected), primary, secondary, early latent, late latent, and tertiary.
 All progression events are individual-level stochastic processes, in which there is a constant hazard of transition.
 The times spent in each disease compartment therefore follow a geometric distribution.
 For each eligible person for transition, the event is modeled as a stochastic process following a Bernoulli distribution with the rate parameter, `ipr.rate`, `prse.rate`, `seel.rate`,`elll.rate`, `llter.rate`.
 Persons who do transition to the infectious state have their individual-level status attribute updated to the `"i"` value and syphilis stages updated accordingly, at which point they are capable of infecting others with corresponding transmission probabilities.

+The **Diagnosis, screening and treatment module** (function = `tnt`) will simulate the treatment of symptomatic patients and screening of asymptomatic patients at different syphilis stages.

 ### Parameters
 The listing of main epidemic model parameters is as follows: